Virginia Personal Injury Lawyers

 Cyclists aren’t always following the rules either.
 In most states, cyclists and drivers need to adhere to the same road rules, such as stopping at traffic signals and yielding.
 If cyclists follow the road rules with drivers, issues might be avoided as everyone tries to reach their destination.
 In the end, everyone can get along.

-Thanks to our friends and co-contributors at Cohen & Cohen, P.C. for their added insight into cyclist safety on the road.
+Thanks to our friends at Car Accident Info for their added insight into cyclist safety on the road.